Jamie Foxx surprises woman visiting Chicago by retrieving her lost bag

 CHICAGO (CBS) – Actor Jamie Foxx was spotted again in the Chicago area.

-On Monday, CBS 2 showed you video of the star at a Top Golf.
-On Tuesday, we met a woman who not only met him, but she said he was her savior.
+On Monday, CBS 2 showed you a video of the star at a Top Golf.
+On Tuesday, we met a woman who not only met him but she said he was her savior.

 "I hadn't even realized that I had set my bag down," Glenn said.
 "I think my bag had to fall out of the carriage in some kind of weird way.
-I didn't even know it was gone until a black SUV rolled up beside me and the guy rolled the window down and proceeded to step out of the car.
-But as he's stepping out, I realized that's my bag.
-At the same time I realized that that's Jamie Foxx!"
+I didn't even know it was gone until a black SUV rolled up beside me, and the guy rolled the window down and proceeded to step out of the car.
+But as he was stepping out, I realized that's my bag.
+At the same time, I realized that that's Jamie Foxx!"

 She added, "So I was like Jamie?
 What?
 I don't know.
 I went around, hopped off the bike.
-He hopped out the car and he walked over and handed me my bad.
+He hopped out of the car, and he walked over and handed me my bag.
 A pleasant smile and I just thanked him and, I don't know, it was just like, what?
 He looks good, and he said he was good.
-I asked him is he feeling good?
+I asked him, is he feeling good?
 And he said, 'I feel good.'"

 Glenn added the experience was "so funny, like wow."